the1bit/azansible/101_check_computers/readme.md

 # Description

-A tool for check your Linux server availability with a simple SSH login:
+A tool for check your Linux server availability with a simple SSH login.

 # Execution